|

 The tomatillo is a low-growing, sprawling bush plant, usually not more than 2 feet high.
 That can make two things awkward: watering and weeding.
 For watering, drip irrigation is an easy and inexpensive answer.
 As to weeding, use of plastic mulch renders the question moot.
 Water well, as for tomatoes.

-If you used row cover, get it off as soon as temperatures allow, so the plants can be pollinated by bees.
-Do recall that the plants don't like actual freezes, but are otherwise pretty temperature-hardy.
+If you used row cover, get it off as soon as temperatures allow, so the plants can be pollinated by bees; if you don’t seem to have bees in your garden, take care to hand-pollinate your tomatillos.
+Recall again that the plants don’t like actual freezes, but are otherwise pretty temperature-hardy.

 If, as it grows, a plant is spreading too much (which caging minimizes), you can pinch off the more aggressive branch's tips.